Neural Style Transfer: A Review: A Taxonomy of Neural Style Transfer Algorithms

-Although the \emph{Slow Neural Method Based On Online Image Optimisation} is able to yield impressive stylised images, there are still some limitations.
+Although IOB-NST is able to yield impressive stylised images, there are still some limitations.
 The most concerned limitation is the efficiency issue.
-The second category \emph{Fast Neural Method} addresses the speed and computational cost issue by exploiting \emph{Fast Image Reconstruction based on Offline Model Optimisation} to reconstruct the stylised result, \ie, a feed-forward network $g$ is optimised over a large set of images $I_c$ for one or more style images $I_s$:
+The second category MOB-NST addresses the speed and computational cost issue by exploiting MOB-IR to reconstruct the stylised result, \ie, a feed-forward network $g$ is optimised over a large set of images $I_c$ for one or more style images $I_s$:

-Depending on the number of artistic styles a single $g$ can produce, \emph{Fast Neural Methods} are further divided into \emph{Per-Style-Per-Model} Fast Neural Method (PSPM), \emph{Multiple-Style-Per-Model} Fast Neural Method (MSPM), and \emph{Arbitrary-Style-Per-Model} Fast Neural Method (ASPM).
+Depending on the number of artistic styles a single $g$ can produce, MOB-NST algorithms are further divided into \emph{Per-Style-Per-Model} (PSPM) MOB-NST methods , \emph{Multiple-Style-Per-Model} (MSPM) MOB-NST Methods, and \emph{Arbitrary-Style-Per-Model} (ASPM) MOB-NST Methods.